 The Be Truck Aware public education campaign urges all road users to take extra care around trucks.

 Our NSW Heavy Truck Fatal Crashes (PDF, 33Kb) has detailed information on fatalities and serious injuries involving heavy trucks.

 Our safety tips for heavy vehicle drivers explain how speeding, fatigue, non-use of seatbelts and dangerous loads can lead to crashes, with heavy vehicle drivers and other road users seriously injured or killed.

 Any heavy vehicle that is higher than 4.3m is considered overheight in NSW.
 Drivers need to make sure they know the combined height of their vehicle and its load to avoid overheight incidents.

 Crash avoidance and safety technologies have helped reduce the likelihood and severity of crashes.

 Licence conditions has details of some of the classifications and restrictions that apply to heavy vehicle drivers.

-You can find details of how road transport laws regarding heavy vehicles are enforced and monitored on the Roads and Maritime Services website.
+You can find details of how road transport laws regarding heavy vehicles are enforced and monitored on the Transport for NSW website.